 The main roles are the starring herbs.
 These are often are used in the largest amounts in the formula and are the herbs with the main actions and effects that we are looking for.

 Herbs in supporting roles boost the efficacy of the main herbs and they can also bring other gifts to a formula that the main herbs don’t possess.
-Supporting herbs are generally used in smaller amounts than those in the main roles.
+Herbalists generally use supporting herbs in smaller amounts than those in the main roles.

 Catalyst herbs raise the level of action of the formula.
 Catalyst herbs are often warming and aromatic in nature, helping to stimulate circulation and increase absorption of all the herbs in the formula.